mrRob0to/mrRob0to.github.io/_posts/2019-12-25-HackTheBox -Lame-Walkthrough.md

 **4)** Ran the usermap_script.py exploit and was able to get a root reverse shell.
 Found the user.txt and root.txt. <br/>

-*Once connected with a reverse shell and if python is installed on the victim's machine, you can make the shell interactive with the following command -*
+*Once connected with a reverse shell and if python is installed on the victim's machine, you can make the shell interactive with the following command:*

 ```
 python -c 'import pty; pty.spawn("/bin/sh")'